ooples/pine_script_docs/source/language/Script_structure.rst

 Code
 ----

-Pine code consists of a collection of *statements* which implement the script's algorithm:
+Pine code consists of a collection of *statements* which implement the script's algorithm.
+Statements may be one of three kinds:

+    -  :ref:`Variable declarations <PageExpressionsDeclarationsStatements_VariableDeclaration>`
+    -  :doc:`Function declarations <PageUserDefinedFunctions>`
+    -  :doc:`Functions calls <Functions_and_annotations>`

 - Some statements can be expressed in one line (many variable declarations); others require multiple lines (`if <https://www.tradingview.com/pine-script-reference/v5/#op_if>`__,